 Tarping is sometimes needed to protect a load from weather, condensation, dirt or exhaust fumes.
 Lumber tarps, steel tarps, coil tarps and smoke tarps are different types of tarps that can be used for a variety of different loads.
 Tarps can weigh up to 80 pounds and often more if wet or covered in ice.
 Tarping can be very dangerous work and one of the harder duties involved in flatbed trucking.

-Special flatbed trucking regulations
+Dangers of flatbed trucking

 Flatbed trucking when compared to all other types of trucking jobs is the most dangerous for a verity of factors.
 The first reason is that many loads require the driver to climb on top of tall loads in order to tarp or attach load securement devices.
 With the tarp being spread over the load it can be very difficult to detect were it is safe to step and where there may be no material to stand on under the tarp.
 The chance of falling from from a high load is very likely if extreme caution is not used.